pavanbhat1999/LWC-User-Page/README.md

 Welcome to the LWC User Page project, a redesign of the user page in the Lightning Experience with additional features aimed at enhancing user experience and customization options for Salesforce Admins/Developers.
 This project utilizes Lightning Web Components (LWC) to provide a more intuitive and efficient interface for day-to-day activities within Salesforce.

+## Features

+1. User Page in lightning experience

+2. Create user and modify user

+3. Modify public groups and queues in single screen

+4. Search and Export users using different fields

+5. Bulk user data load with groups

 ## Installation and Usage

 To install and use the LWC User Page: